matiasbaldanza/matiasbaldanza/README.md

 ## What I'm doing

-- I stream on [Twitch](https://twitch.tv/matiasbaldanza) Mo-Fri 9:30-13:00 🇦🇷 and upload to [YouTube](https://youtube.com/@MatiasBaldanza_dev) when I get around to doing it. 😁
+- I used to stream on [Twitch](https://twitch.tv/matiasbaldanza) while I was re-learning web development.
+Currently figuring out how to continue because I miss it. 😁
-- 👨‍💻 I started streaming my daily study sessions on [Twitch](https://twitch.tv/matiasbaldanza) on September 2022.
+- 👨‍💻 I streamed my daily study sessions on [Twitch](https://twitch.tv/matiasbaldanza) from September 2022 to February 2024.
 - I host weekly English practice sessions every Wednesday at 7pm 🇦🇷 at [Goncy's Discord](https://discord.goncy.dev)

 <br />